KietlinskiA/springboot-maps-api/README.md

 App maps all result from Nearby Search Google Api to ResultDTO.

+Are you entry params, click FIND and TripHelper shows "No result"?
+Yes, this situation occurs because free Google Api have connect limit per 100 seconds.
+Please, be patient.

 ## 3. Technologies
 Project is created with:
 * Java version: 1.8